How to become Micro-influencer and what does it mean?

 High engagement rates of micro-influencers mean frequent interactions, and frequent interactions mean trust and strong rapport between these 1,000-10,000 followers united by shared ideas or interest.
 And if this idea or interest coincides with the promoted product or service, it greatly accelerates the return on investment of brands.
 This is the main reason why they use this effective marketing strategy.

 The power of micro-influencers to impact buying decisions is confirmed by multiple surveys where followers say that they take their favorites as a more trusted source whose favorable opinions about brands and products would inspire them for making a purchase.

-It is clear from the foregoing that people who have reached a micro-influencer level can enjoy plenty of rewarding benefits.
-If an idea to follow their example has crossed your mind, here is our step-by-step guide on how to become an Instagram micro-influencer and secure your profits and future.
+It is clear from the foregoing that personalities who have reached a micro-influencer level can enjoy plenty of rewarding benefits.
+If an idea to follow their example has crossed your mind, here is our step-by-step guide on how to become a micro-influencer and secure your profits and future.

 Faking on social media is not going to fly, so give good thinking about your stamping ground.
 Do not follow trends and tendencies, but pursue your hobbies and interests such as fashion, travel, healthy eating, DIY and the like.
 With this approach, your posts would be more appealing to your prospective followers and you have more chances to create a faithful community of supporters.

 Being a micro-influencer is not only about the right topic but also about the good quality of your pictures and videos.
 Too blurry, shadowy or overexposed photos look especially lousy on Instagram.
 Public wouldn’t want to choose you from an extensive set of much better profiles.

 To attract followers and rouse their keen response, you should post only top-grade pictures.
 This certainly takes some time and constant practice.